 The Case for Restricting the Sale of Fireworks to Licenced Displays

-Apart from a general warning of the dangers, this petition does not give specific reasons for restricting sales as mine did.
-So if I’m going to promote it I need to explain why.
 In addition to distress inadvertently caused to pets, wildlife and people suffering from PTSD and people with dementia, fireworks also facilitate deliberate antisocial behaviour – which often involves elderly people and pets.
+I intended submitting my petition again but left it too late for this year.
+I’m more accustomed to promoting petitions than starting them, although I have started a few.

 People who think they’re using fireworks responsibly may not consider their impact on their neighbours and pets, although they can alleviate the harm by using silent fireworks.
 They still have an environmental impact though, even when they’re unused.

 Fireworks cause extensive air pollution in a short amount of time, leaving metal particles, dangerous toxins, harmful chemicals and smoke in the air for hours and days.
 Some of the toxins never fully decompose or disintegrate.
-Exposure to fine particles islinked to negative health implications, such as asthma attacks and heart attacks. , Those particles that fall to the ground often contain propellant chemicals and colorants, which find their way into the soil and our water systems.
+Exposure to fine particles is linked to negative health implications, such as asthma attacks and heart attacks. , Those particles that fall to the ground often contain propellant chemicals and colorants, which find their way into the soil and our water systems.

 The professional grade fireworks Sydney’s firework display are made from biodegradable paper, leaving no compounds or chemicals wafting through the air.
 For any residual pollution the city purchases carbon offsets to support clean and renewable energy projects that help reduce greenhouse gas emissions.